 It’s an iron with a separate water tank on the side.
 The machine also uses a pump to generate steam pressure so the steam power is much stronger and more effective at removing creases.
 The larger tank means the iron itself is lighter and you only have to refill the water tank after ah hour or more of ironing.

-If you are upgrading from a conventional steam iron to a steam generating iron station, here are the top features you should consider when choosing the right product.
-And if you’re still not convinced after reading this article, check out our home page for more steam iron reviews to see how the two compare.
+If you are upgrading from a conventional steam iron to a steam-generating iron station, here are the top features you should consider when choosing the right product.
+And if you’re still not convinced after reading this article, check out our best steam irons review to see how the two compare.

 Largest Water Capacity